 Training for Professionals and Schools

-This training is commissioned by Buckinghamshire Council and is free of charge to those working in schools and/or the community in Buckinghamshire.
-All courses are facilitated by Brook, a specialist sexual health service that is part of bSHaW, Buckinghamshire’s integrated sexual health and wellbeing service.
+Brook have been commissioned by Buckinghamshire Council to deliver training on a diverse range of sexual health and wellbeing topics.
+Brook is a specialist sexual health service that is part of bSHaW, Buckinghamshire’s integrated sexual health and wellbeing service.

 If you have any questions about anything to do with our training offer please contact bucks@brook.org.uk